-Confessions of a Sociopath is the autobiography of M.E.
-Thomas, a woman diagnosed with antisocial personality disorder.
+Confessions of a Sociopath (2013) is the account of the author’s life as a diagnosed non-criminal, high-functioning sociopath.

 About The Author: M. E. Thomas is a pseudonym, it’s not the real name of the author.
 But we do know that she founded the website Sociopathworld.com.

 She seems proud of how many people populate her blog, but it has gone dead now for quite a while and there is no forum anymore.

 Power is all I ever cared for in my life.

 Physical power, the power of being desired and admired, destructive power, knowledge and invisible influence…

 Also ruining people for Thomas is a display of power.

 Not because I want to witness the results necessarily, but because I want to exercise my power.